monodyle/ipc-learning-lab/README.md

 # Inter-process communication

-Intriguing repository clone of Discord's RPC IPC communication channel.
+Intriguing repository re-implement of Discord's RPC IPC communication channel.
-I'm trying to delve into the reverse engineering and ingeniously clone the enigmatic pathways that facilitate communication in the Discord.
+I'm trying to delve into the reverse engineering and ingeniously implement the enigmatic pathways that facilitate communication in the Discord.

 ## What is IPC?